soulkun/YAWB/README.md

 YAWB is based on Selenium, a program that controlls your brouser just like a phantom.
 To prevent being blocked by WebReg, YAWB executes every 25-35 seconds.

+YAWB simulates what a real person does so you'll never get banned.

-Currently WAWB does not support waitlists.
+Currently YAWB does not support waitlists.

 ## Prerequisite

 * Chrome or Chromium browser

 ## Deployment

 * Install Selenium